aldebaran/qibuild/doc/source/hacking/python/packages/qisrc/git_config.rst

   .. py:attribute:: default

-     Wether this is the default branch.
+     Whether this is the default branch.
      ``qisrc sync``, will try to synchronize
      this branch by default